 Student loans for studying in the Netherlands

-Only Dutch citizens have access to student loans to live off of during their studies: they also get other perks, like free public transport.
+Only Dutch citizens have access to student loans during their studies: they also get other perks, like free public transport.
 But as an EU/EEA student, you can get a tuition fee loan from DUO, the government office in charge of education.
 And you may also be able to get loans from your country of origin, so be sure to check that.

 The cost of living in the Netherlands